Meddhif13/SelfCheckGPT/README.md

 [*SelfCheckGPT: Zero‑Resource Black‑Box Hallucination Detection for Generative LLMs*](https://arxiv.org/abs/2305.11617).

 The goal is to expose simple, easy to read code rather than to perfectly reproduce the original results.

+- For the project status, evolution timeline, and change log, see [docs/status.md](docs/status.md).

 The project offers minimal Python classes for five scoring strategies:

-➡ For a detailed project status, evolution timeline, and change log, see: [docs/status.md](docs/status.md)

-* **BERTScore** – semantic similarity to sampled passages.
+- **BERTScore** – semantic similarity to sampled passages.
-* **MQAG** – a tiny proxy for question answering consistency.
+- **MQAG** – a tiny proxy for question answering consistency.
-* **n‑gram** – unigram language model scoring.
+- **n‑gram** – unigram language model scoring.
-* **NLI** – entailment check using a pretrained NLI model.
+- **NLI** – entailment check using a pretrained NLI model.
-* **LLM Prompt** – ask an external model whether a sentence is supported.
+- **LLM Prompt** – ask an external model whether a sentence is supported.

-## Quick MQAG example
+## Quick MQAG Example

-Run the full MQAG pipeline with real HuggingFace models:
+This example runs the MQAG pipeline with Hugging Face models:

 ```python
 from selfcheck_metrics import SelfCheckMQAG